azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 In this lab we will look at how we could make our Terraform platform work effectively in a multi-tenanted environment by using Service Principals.
 The approach here applies to any more complex environment where there are multiple subscriptions in play, as well as those supporting multiple tenancies or directories.
 Service Principals are also the recommended route if you are integrating the Terraform Provider into automation or within a DevOps CI/CD pipeline.

-Finally, at the end of the lab we will also take a look at a couple of alternatives for managing systems and discuss where they make the most sense.

-1. The Terraform Marketplace offering in Azure and Managed Service Identity (MSI) authentication
-2. Terraform Enterprise from Hashicorp

 ## Pre-requisites

 You will have already been using the az and terraform executables locally.
 As Terraform is from the OSS world then these labs are unapologetically written from a linux and CLI 2.0 perspective.
 Linux and MacOS users are well catered for as vscode is cross-platform and the standard packages (az, terraform) are easily installed.

 For Windows 10 then the minimum is to use both terraform and az at the Windows OS level so that you can use them within a Command Prompt or PowerShell session.
-(You are also free to use the equivalent AzureRM module PowerShell cmdlets in place of the CLI 2.0 commands.)

 However the remaining labs really are based on Windows 10 users having enabled the [Windows Subsystem for Linux](https://azurecitadel.github.io/guides/wsl/) (WSL) and do make use of Bash scripting at points.
 If you have Windows 10 and can enable WSL then it is very much recommended.
 Don't forget to follow the [guide](https://azurecitadel.github.io/guides/wsl/) to also install az, jq, git and terraform at that level.

 > An alternative is to make use of the [Terraform VM](#terraform-vm-on-the-azure-marketplace) discussed towards the bottom of the lab.
-This has az, jq and terraform preinstalled and defaults to using MSI so the whole VM is authenticated to a subscription.
+This has az, jq and terraform pre-installed and defaults to using MSI so the whole VM is authenticated to a subscription.
 You can ssh on to the VM and work straight away.
 And you are still free to use service principals in preference to MSI.
-This is an option, especually if your vi, nano or emacs skills are good.
+This is an option, especially if your vi, nano or emacs skills are good.

 ## Service Principals

 Service Principals are security identities within an Azure AD tenancy that may be used by apps, services and automation tools.

-When you create a Service Principal then from an RBAC perspective it will have the Contributor role assigned at the subscription scope level.
-For most applications you would remove that and then assign a more limited RBAC role and scope assigment, but this default level is ideal for Terraform provisioning.
+When you create a Service Principal then from an RBAC perspective it will, by default, have the Contributor role assigned at the subscription scope level.
+For most applications you would remove that and then assign a more limited RBAC role and scope assignment, but this default level is ideal for Terraform provisioning.

 We will create a Service Principal and then create a provider.tf file in our containing the fields required.
 Make sure that you are in the right Azure context first (i.e. which tenancy and subscription).